If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 When you think about concrete… What’s the first thing that comes to mind?
 In all likelihood, the word ‘heavy’ pops up.

-The weight of concrete block can make it challenging to install.
+The weight when you build an outdoor kitchen out of concrete block can make it challenging to install.
 CMU also requires a poured concrete footing and professional labor to build.
 So this may be a turn-off for DIYers.

 Unfortunately, concrete block cannot be retrofit over an existing surface.
 So if you were planning to have it installed on a deck or patio… That idea will have to be scrapped.